shrutijha2004/Airline_Reservation_System/README.md

 2. **Import the database**

- -Open phpMyAdmin
+ -Open phpMyAdmin.

- -Create a new database named airline_db
+ -Create a new database named airline_db.

- -Import the file airline_db.sql
+ -Import the file airline_db.sql.

 3. **Configure database**